danhorst/danhorst.com/content/posts/2012-05-14-stage-deleted-files-in-git.md

 ---
-date: 2012-05-14
+type:        post
+author:      Dan Brubaker Horst
+description: Saving time with git after files have been removed
 title:       Stage All Deleted Files In A Git Repository
-type: post
 ---

 Sometimes I use `rm` instead of `git rm` to delete files in a git repository.
 This simple mistake means that the deleted files are not staged when I try to commit my changes.